Lazy Configuration

 Making a property unmodifiable

-When the value of the property comes from a Provider
+When the property’s value comes from a Provider

 This final value replaces the provider and the property no longer tracks the value of the provider.